kulsumansari/content-cloud-backend/Readme.md

 # 📦 Delivery API Documentation

-The Delivery API provides read-only access to content models, entries, and assets.
+The Delivery API provides read-only access to content models and published contents i.e. entries and assets.
 Each API request must include a valid `access_token` and `ws_api_key` in the headers for authentication.

 ---